The Bankrate promise

 The BankAmericard does charge a balance transfer fee of 3 percent of the amount of each transfer, which is in line with fees charged by other balance transfer cards.
-Be aware that this fee could eat into the amount you save on interest during the introductory APR period.
+Be aware that this fee could eat into the amount you save on interest during the introductory APR period, though.

-The BankAmericard comes with a few other fees, including a foreign transaction fee of 3 percent and a late payment fee (see terms for additional details).
-This means that the card isn’t the best fit if you frequently travel internationally or are looking for a card with the fewest fees possible.
+The BankAmericard does come with a foreign transaction fee of 3 percent, and though there’s no late fee on your first late payment, you’ll be charged up to $41 for each late payment thereafter.
+This means that this card won’t be the best fit if you frequently travel internationally or are looking for a card with the fewest fees possible.